-On this day, history is made with a field-goal win by Newtown, the Broncos fend off a mighty offer from Melbourne for Anthony Milford's services and the curtain comes down on the first ever Magic Round.
+On this day, history is made with a field-goal win by Newtown, the Broncos fend off a mighty offer from Melbourne for Anthony Milford's services and the six-again call is introduced.

 Newtown replacement halfback Ken Wilson etches his name in the history books when he lands a 68th minute field goal to secure a 1-0 victory over St George at the Sydney Cricket Ground.
 It is the first (and only) 1-0 score in the history of the premiership.

 A wild brawl erupts in an Amco Cup clash between Newtown and Norths at Leichhardt Oval.
 Three players are sent off and a further three cited by the NSWRL judiciary.
 It is the first time the video is used to highlight incidents of foul play.

 NSW selectors name eight debutants in the 17-man squad for the opening State of Origin match.
 The newcomers are Brett Hodgson, Timana Tahu, Danny Buderus, Jamie Lyon, Jason Moodie, Steve Simpson, Luke Bailey and Braith Anasta.

 Former Test winger Wendell Sailor trains with his new St George Illawarra team-mates for the first time - a day after his two-year ban for drug use officially draws to an end.